 Celebrate Curiosity

-This presentation sprinkles practical reading advice between trivia questions for the whole family.
-Together, we celebrate the love of reading and children's curiosity.
+Annette Whipple sprinkles practical reading advice between trivia questions for the whole family.
+Together, we celebrate the love of reading and our curiosity.

 Email me at annettemwhipple[AT]gmail[dot]com.
 (Please substitute @ and . for the words.)